pyg-team/pytorch_geometric/docs/source/tutorial/database_backend.rst

 .. note::
     This tutorial introduces the :class:`~torch_geometric.data.DatabaseGraphStore`,
     :class:`~torch_geometric.data.DatabaseFeatureStore`, and
-    :class:`~torch_geometric.sampler.DatabaseSampler` abstractions, plus a
+    :class:`~torch_geometric.sampler.DatabaseSampler` abstractions.
-    reference Neo4j implementation under examples/neo4j.
-    Use these to interact with graph topology and features that live in an external database (e.g. Neo4j).
+    See `examples/neo4j/cora` for a runnable example using Neo4j as the backend.

 A common way to support large-graph GNN training is to keep graph topology and features in RAM of the training machine(s).
 This can